Walter Bernstein: Teaching

 Bernstein served until his death in 2021 as an adjunct visiting instructor and screenwriting thesis adviser at New York University's Tisch School of the Arts in the Department of Dramatic Writing.

-Bernstein also served as a visiting screenwriting instructor at Columbia University School of the Arts in the 1990s.
+Bernstein was also a visiting screenwriting instructor at Columbia University School of the Arts in the 1990s.

-Publication

-Bernstein's book, Inside Out: A Memoir of the Blacklist, was published in 1996.
-In his memoirs, he recounts joining the Young Communist League at Dartmouth College in 1937, and the Communist Party itself the year after he left the U.S. Army.
+Inside Out

+In 1996, Bernstein published Inside Out: A Memoir of the Blacklist.
+The book focuses on his politics and the blacklist years.
+He recounts joining the Young Communist League at Dartmouth College, and the Communist Party USA (CPUSA) a year after his discharge from the Army.
+He remained in the CPUSA until 1956 when he dropped out in the wake of Nikita Khrushchev's February 1956 "Secret Speech" on the Stalinist cult of personality, and the Soviet repression later that year of the Hungarian Uprising.
+In an interview following Inside Outs publication, Bernstein spoke about the damaging effects the blacklist had on his friendships with former colleagues Robert Rossen, Elia Kazan, Budd Schulberg, and Ben Maddow, who all agreed to cooperate with the HUAC.

 Personal life

-Bernstein was married four times, with the first three marriages to Marva Spelman, Barbara Lane, and Judith Braun, ending up in divorces.
+Bernstein was married four times, with the first three marriages to Marva Spelman, Barbara Lane, and Judith Braun, ending in divorce.
 He married literary agent Gloria Loomis in 1988.
 In the 1950s, he was also in a relationship with actress Maggie McNamara.
-He had two children with his first wife Marva Spelman, Joan Bernstein and Peter Spelman; three children with his third wife Judith Braun, Nicholas Bernstein, Andrew Bernstein, and Jake Bernstein.
-He died of pneumonia on January 23, 2021, at the age of 101.
+He had two children with his first wife Marva Spelman, Joan Bernstein and Peter Spelman; and three children with his third wife Judith Braun, Nicholas Bernstein, Andrew Bernstein, and Jake Bernstein.

+Walter Bernstein died of pneumonia on January 23, 2021, at the age of 101.